Code and Consequences: The Legal Realities of Hacking in the Digital Age

 1.2 Types of Hackers: White Hat, Black Hat, Gray Hat, and Beyond

 As hacking has evolved, different categories of hackers have emerged.
 White hat hackers are the good guys, working to enhance security by identifying and fixing vulnerabilities with permission.
-Black hat hackers are the criminals we often hear about in the news, exploiting systems for personal gain or to cause harm, and operating illegally without permission.
+Black hat hackers are the criminals we often hear about in the news, exploiting systems for personal gain or to cause harm and operating illegally without consent.
 Gray hat hackers fall somewhere in between; they may identify vulnerabilities without permission but typically do not have malicious intent.
 The concept of gray hat hackers is intriguing because it highlights the complexities of distinguishing between right and wrong in the digital world.

 In addition to white hat, black hat, and gray hat hackers, several other types have emerged over time: